 The distinction between these two cases can only be performed in a file basis, by checking the SPH field named DS_NAME="ORBIT_STATE_VECTOR_FILE".
 The filename is provided for case 2 whilst NOT USED is reported for case 1.

 7.4.2 ALTIMETER RANGE

-On Figure 27A, it can be observed that the altimetric range was nominal on cycle 75.
-The high variability of the SLA observed in the plot is related to a Datation problem occurred in between 2008/2009 and in the first four orbits acquired on 2009.
+On Figure 27A, it can be observed that the altimetric range was nominal on cycle 77.